opensaucerer/sigmastream/readme.md

 An API Service for limiting concurrent streams allowed per user.

+## Deployment

+I intended deploying this service to AWS EKS using the manifests present in the root directory but I think I ran out of AWS Quota and couldn't spin up an EC2 container to use as a node for the cluster.

 ### Assumptions

 One assumption here is that a user is allowed to use their account on different devices as well as stream the same content on these devices at the same time with each counting towards their concurrent stream limit.
 This is a very common use case for streaming services.